Introduction

 -

-Cosine similarity is how we measure whether two pieces of text mean similar things.
-It gives a score from 0 to 1.
-A score near 1 means “very similar meaning” and near 0 means “completely unrelated.”
-For cosine similarity to work correctly, your embeddings need to be normalized (which is what we did above).
+Cosine similarity is how you measure whether two pieces of text mean similar things.
+Score from 0 to 1.
+Near 1 = very similar, near 0 = completely unrelated.
+For it to work right, your embeddings need to be normalized (which is what we did above).

 -

-You must use the same model for everything.
+You have to use the same model for everything.
 If you used Model A to convert your documents into numbers, you have to use Model A to convert the question too.
 Mixing models is like measuring one thing in miles and another in kilometers and comparing the raw numbers.
+I made this mistake early on and couldn’t figure out why my results were garbage.

 -